osrg/ryu-book/en/source/switch_test_tool.rst

 Procedure for Executing Sample Test Pattern
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The following shows the procedure of using sample test pattern (ryu/tests/switch/of13) of the source tree of the Ryu to check the through operation of match/actions of FlowMod messages.
+The following shows the procedure of using sample test pattern (ryu/tests/switch/of13) of the source tree of the Ryu to check the through operation of match/actions of FlowMod messages and MeterMod messages.

 In this procedure, the test environment is constructed using the test environment build script (ryu / tests / switch / run_mininet.py).
 Please refer to ":ref:`ch_switching_hub` " for environment settings and the login method for usage of the VM image.